schong94/dev-setup/README.md

-# dev-setup
-Project with scripts to setup common development tools
+This is a project with scripts to setup common development tools quickly.
+Look at project branches to view supported OS